Google Ads for Pest Control Companies Australia | MarketInc

 Google Guaranteed placements above the map pack, billed per verified enquiry

-For eligible pest control businesses, LSA places your company at the very top of search results with a Google Guaranteed badge.
-Homeowners dealing with a rodent infestation or urgent cockroach problem click Google Guaranteed listings first because the badge removes the risk of hiring an unknown operator.
+For eligible pest control services, LSA places your company at the very top of search results with a Google Guaranteed badge.
+Homeowners dealing with a rodent infestation or a cockroach problem click Guaranteed listings first because the verification badge removes the risk of hiring an unknown operator.
 You pay per verified lead, not per click.
 We handle licence verification, dispute management and the review generation strategy that keeps your LSA performing.

 Scale with guardrails